WinDevs19/Cybersecurity-Hands-On-Projects2/Project-01-Password-Hash-Cracker/README.md

 ### Result Analysis

-The tool successfully identified the test password after **3 candidate attempts**, confirming that the hash-comparison logic was functioning correctly.
+The tool successfully identified the test password after 3 candidate attempts, confirming that the hash-comparison logic was functioning correctly.

 This demonstrates how passwords that appear in predictable wordlists can potentially be recovered when an attacker obtains an unsalted fast hash.